RegExp

 .lastIndex

-isn’t zeroGiven all the regular expression operations that are affected by .lastIndex
+isn’t zeroIf an operation uses regular expression methods that are affected by .lastIndex

 is zero at the beginning.
 Otherwise, we may get unexpected results: